kelbyludwig/kel.bz/content/post/lattices.md

 [unfair](https://www.schneier.com/crypto-gram/archives/1998/1215.html#1).

 GGH's authors hosted a challenge to demonstrate GGH's security.
-They presented 5 public keys of varying dimensions and 5 messages encrypted using GGH.
+They presented 5 public keys of various security levels and 5 messages encrypted using GGH.
 This "Ciphertext Only" attack model is a pretty low bar.
 There are probably a good number of questionable cryptosystems that could stand-up to such an attack but would crumble instantly under increased pressure.